nsacyber/Windows-Secure-Host-Baseline/ActivClient/README.md

 The provided Group Policy Object implements these 3 policies plus the policy from the [Configuring ActivClient as the default logon credential provider](#configuring-activclient-as-the-default-logon-credential-provider) section.

-## Configuring ActivClient as the default logon credential provider
+## Configuring the smart card credential provider as the default logon credential provider
 In addition to activating the US Department of Defense configuration option for ActivClient, administrators may want the smart card logon prompt to be the default logon prompt.
 Windows displays a logon prompt that prompts for a password by default but this behavior can be changed by enabling and configuring a Group Policy setting.
-To enable and configure the ActivClient smart card logon credential provider (NOT the built-in Windows smart card logon  credential provider) through Group Policy:
+To enable and configure the Windows 10 smart card logon credential provider through Group Policy:

 1. Browse to **Computer Configuration** > **Administrative Templates** > **System** > **Logon**
 1. Double click the **Assign a default credential provider** policy
 1. Select the **Enabled** radio button
-1. Enter the value of **{05A69B2E-F05A-426b-BB43-7895A67B1A56}** in the **Assign the following credential provider as the default credential provider** text box
+1. Enter the value of **{8FD7E19C-3BF7-489B-A72C-846AB3678C96}** in the **Assign the following credential provider as the default credential provider** text box
 1. Click the **OK** button

-## About the ActivClient smart card logon credential provider
-The ActivClient smart card logon credential provider, ac.mscredprov.pincache, has a GUID of {05A69B2E-F05A-426b-BB43-7895A67B1A56}.
-After installing ActivClient, this GUID can be found as a registered credential provider under:
-* HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\Authentication\Credential Providers\
-* HKLM\SOFTWARE\WOW6432Node\Microsoft\Windows\CurrentVersion\Authentication\Credential Providers\

-The corresponding files on the file system are:
-* C:\Program Files\HID Global\ActivClient\ac.mscredprov.pincache.dll
-* C:\Program Files (x86)\HID Global\ActivClient\ac.mscredprov.pincache.dll
+Smart card logon will be the default logon prompt once a user has logged into the system at least one time using a smart card.
+If the **Interactive Logon: Do not display last username** Group Policy setting is enabled, then a username and password prompt will always be the default logon prompt ([1](<https://support.microsoft.com/en-us/help/2741622>),[2](https://community.spiceworks.com/topic/post/4992568)).
+The **Interactive logon: Require smart card** Group Policy setting can be used to force the smart card credential provider to be the default logon prompt, but then only smart card logons are allowed.

 ## Updating the ActivClient Group Policy templates
 The Group Policy template files need to be copied to specific a location on the file system.
 The location to copy the files to varies depending on if it is a domain versus a standalone system.